 If you find that the digits on your Thermapen readout keep changing after three seconds, that's because the temperature at the tip is changing.
 When you first penetrate meat on the grill, for example, the Thermapen display will change very rapidly as it moves from ambient temperature to the temperature of the meat being probed.
-Within one second for your Thermapen ONE or three seconds for your Thermapen Classic, the rate of change will slow dramatically giving you an accurate reading, but it will not stop changing completely.
+Within three seconds, the rate of change will slow dramatically giving you an accurate reading, but it will not stop changing completely.
 As the meat continues to cook and the tip of your probe moves through the meat, your Thermapen will continue to detect variations in the temperature of the meat itself.
 Now...